karios-os/docs/docs/user-guide/index.rst

 - SSH keys are managed centrally via the Karios interface.
 - Administrators can add, remove, or update authorized keys for each VM.
-- Regularly review and rotate SSH keys for optimal security.
+- Regularly review and rotate SSH keys.

 .. note::